Zero-Knowledge Proof-of-Identity: Sybil-Resistant, Anonymous Authentication on Permissionless Blockchains and Incentive Compatible, Strictly Dominant Cryptocurrencies: Authentication Protocols

-A recent publication\cite{impossibleDecentralization} proves that it's impossible for blockchains to be fully decentralised without real identity management (e.g., PoW, PoS and DPoS) because they cannot have a positive Sybil cost, defined as the additional cost that a player should pay to run multiple time nodes compared to the total cost of when those nodes are run by different players.
-To reflect the level of decentralization, they introduce the following definition: \begin{defn} ($\left(m,\epsilon,\delta\right)$-Decentralization)\cite{impossibleDecentralization}.
-For $1\leq m$, $0\leq\epsilon$ and $0\leq\delta\leq100$, a system is $\left(m,\epsilon,\delta\right)$-decentralized if it satisfies the following:\end{defn} \begin{enumerate} \item The size of the set of players running nodes in the consensus protocol, $P$, is not less than $m$ (i.e., $\left|P\right|\geq m$). \item Define $EP_{p_{i}}$ as the effective power of player $p_{i}$ as $\sum_{n_{i}\in N_{p_{i}}}\alpha_{n_{i}}$ where $N$ is the set of all nodes in the consensus protocol and $\alpha_{p_{i}}$ is the resource power of player $p_{i}$.
+\begin{enumerate} \item The size of the set of players running nodes in the consensus protocol, $P$, is not less than $m$ (i.e., $\left|P\right|\geq m$). \item Define $EP_{p_{i}}$ as the effective power of player $p_{i}$ as $\sum_{n_{i}\in N_{p_{i}}}\alpha_{n_{i}}$ where $N$ is the set of all nodes in the consensus protocol and $\alpha_{p_{i}}$ is the resource power of player $p_{i}$.
 The ratio between the effective power of the richest player, $EP_{max}$, and the $\delta-th$ percentile player, $EP_{\delta}$, is less than or equal to $1+\epsilon$ (i.e., $\left(EP_{max}/EP_{delta}\right)\leq1+\epsilon$). \end{enumerate} Ideally, the number $m$ should be as high as possible (i.e., too many players do not combine into one node); and for the most resourceful and the $\delta$-th percentile player running nodes, the gap between their effective power is small.
 Therefore, full decentralization is represented by $\left(m,0,0\right)$ for sufficiently large $m$. \begin{defn} (Sufficient Conditions for Fully Decentralized Systems)\cite{impossibleDecentralization}.
-The four following conditions are sufficient to reach $\left(m,\epsilon,\delta\right)$-decentralization with probability 1.\end{defn} \begin{enumerate} \item (Give Rewards (GR-$m$)).
-Nodes with any resource power earn rewards. \item (Non-delegation (ND-$m$)).
-It is not more profitable for too many players to delegate their resource power to fewer participants than to directly run their own nodes. \item (No Sybil nodes (NS-$\delta$)).
-It is not more profitable for a participant with above the $\delta$-th percentile effective power to run multiple nodes than to run one node. \item (Even Distribution (ED-($\epsilon,\delta$)).
-The ratio between the resource power of the richest and the $\delta$-th percentile nodes converges in probability to a value less than $\text{1+\ensuremath{\epsilon}}$.\end{enumerate} \begin{thm} For any initial state, a system satisfying GR-$m$, ND-$m$, NS-$\delta$, and ED-$\left(\epsilon,\delta\right)$ converges in probability to $\left(m,\epsilon,\delta\right)$-decentralization. \cite{impossibleDecentralization} \end{thm} As it should be obvious by now, a blockchain using zk-PoI with strong identities from trusted public certificates (e.g., national identity cards and/or ePassports \ref{sub:Worldwide-Coverage-and}) as described in this paper is the perfect candidate to achieve a fully decentralized blockchain. \begin{thm} A blockchain using zk-PoI with strong identities from trusted public certificates (e.g., national identity cards and/or ePassports \ref{sub:Worldwide-Coverage-and}) reaches $\left(m,\epsilon,\delta\right)$-decentralization with probability 1. \end{thm} \begin{skproof}A blockchain using zk-PoI with strong identities from trusted public certificates effectively limits the number of mining nodes to one per individual (ND-$m$), independently of how resourceful they are (NS-$\delta$, ED-($\epsilon,\delta$)), while keeping membership open to everyone (i.e., achieves a large number of participants (GR-$m$)).
-The presence of strong identities allows positive Sybil costs, thus the fulfillment of the sufficient conditions for fully decentralized systems\cite{impossibleDecentralization}. \end{skproof}
+The four following conditions are sufficient to reach $\left(m,\epsilon,\delta\right)$-decentralization with probability 1. \end{defn}